David Chiu

 2. Navigate to https://github.com/settings/tokens to create a new “personal access token.”
 You can also get there via Settings > Developer Settings.

 3. Click to generate new a (classic) token.
-On the next screen, give your new token a good note, like “For OS assignments” or “CS 475” so you know what it is later.
-Assign it an expiration period that will take you to the end of the course, and it may be easier to just give it no expiration.
+On the next screen, give your new token a good note, like “For OS assignments” or “My OS class” so you know what it is later.
+Assign it an expiration period that will take you to the end of the course (or indefinitely).

 4. Below that, select the boxes: repo, admin:org, and admin:public_key.